Chubu Region - Central Japan

 Hokuriku is made up of Fukui, Ishikawa, Toyama, Niigata - along the Japan Sea coast - and northern Gifu and Nagano Prefectures.
 Niigata and Nagano are particularly famous for their rice and by-products such as sake (rice wine).

 The other prefecture that makes up southern Chubu is Aichi, whose best known cities are Nagoya, Japan's fourth-largest, and Toyota, home to one of the world's leading car manufacturers.

-Two major music festivals - Earth Celebration, hosted by Kodo on Sado Island and the Fuji Rock Festival - are held in the area.
-Niigata and
+Two major music festivals - Earth Celebration, hosted by the world famous Kodo taiko drumming group on Sado Island, and the Fuji Rock Festival - are held in the region.

 Within the Chubu region:

 - See our page on the official websites for each prefecture and major city: Guide to Japan's Regions and Cities